cseparkman/DoubanAlbum/README.md

 # DoubanAlbum
-This project is about douban featured albums
+This project is about douban featured albums, you can find so many interesting sorted photo albums.

 ![ScreenShot](http://img3.douban.com/view/note/large/public/p7803711.jpg)